The Building Project of the

 - Our ACS disaster relief team undergoes training to help in both local and national disaster relief, and organize the collection of care package items for disaster victims.

 - Our local pathfinder program (similar to the Boy Scouts and Girl Scouts combined) for our youth age 10 and above is part of our world-wide Pathfinder organization, and is open to community youth participation.
-In 2009 when we drove our Pathfinders to Oshkosh WI for our international camporee (held every 5 years), at over 38,000 Pathfinders and staff from all over the globe, we outnumbered the Oshkosh population.
+Every five (5) years our Pathfinders and staff drive to Oshkosh WI for the international camporee at which over 38,000 Pathfinders and staff attend from all over the globe.
+For those few days, we outnumbered the Oshkosh population.
 It is the largest Christian youth event in the world.

 - Our local Adventurer program (similar to the Cub Scouts and Brownies combined) for our youth age 9 and below is part of our world-wide Adventurer organization, and includes children from the community that attend just for the Adventurer club.